MozaicWorks/KanbanBoardInMarkdown/Readme.md

 * Edit it as you wish
 * Run `make`
 * Run `make open` to see the result (works with xdg-open, which probably means only on Linux systems)
+* Also works from an url, for an example call `make fromUrl`

 ## Limitations